ahme73/portfolio/README.md

 ### 4. Customize Colors and Styling

-The primary colors are defined at the top of the file in the Tailwind configuration and CSS variables.
+The primary colors are defined in the styles.css file using CSS variables.
 Change these to match your personal brand:

 ```css